Yellowhammer: Status and conservation

 The International Union for Conservation of Nature estimates the European population of the yellowhammer to be from 54–93 million individuals, suggesting a Eurasian total of 73–186 million birds.
 Although the population appears to be in a decline, the decrease is not rapid enough to trigger their vulnerability criteria.
 The large numbers and huge breeding range of about 12.9 million km2 (5 million sq mi), mean that this bunting is classified by the IUCN as being of least concern.

 Populations have declined in recent decades in western Europe, including the British Isles, Belgium, the Netherlands, Austria, and Italy.
 The yellowhammer is a red-list (severely declining) species in Ireland and the UK.
 In 2016 the species went extinct on the Isle of Man.
 In eastern Europe, numbers appear to be stable, although the trend in Russia is unknown.
 Changes to agricultural practices are thought to be responsible for reduced breeding densities.
 The introduced population in New Zealand has been very successful, with breeding densities much higher than in the UK.

 In culture

 The yellowhammer is a conspicuous, vocal, and formerly common country bird, and has attracted human interest.
-Yellowham Wood and Yellowham Hill, near Dorchester, both derive their names from the bird.
+Yellowham Wood and Yellowham Hill, near Dorchester England, both derive their names from the bird.
 Robbie Burns' poem "The Yellow, Yellow Yorlin'" gets its title from a Scottish name for the yellowhammer, which is given an obvious sexual connotation: "I met a pretty maid, an' unto her I said,/ 'I wad fain fin' your yellow, yellow yorlin'.' " More factual descriptions of the bird and its behaviour can be found in John Clare's "The Yellowhammer's Nest" and "The Yellowhammer", whose final lines read: